Vaccinations & Immunization Shots for International Travelers

 - Two doses of the measles-mumps-rubella (MMR) vaccine are recommended for people born after 1956 who are traveling outside the United States.

 - Yellow Fever vaccination may be required for travel to certain countries in Africa and is recommended for several areas in South America.
 A certificate of vaccination may also be needed.
+(NOTE: the yellow fever vaccine is not expected to be available until later this year)

 - Hepatitis B should be considered for people who will be in an area where high rates of hepatitis B exist.
 This includes Asia, Africa, some areas of the Middle East, the islands of the South and Western Pacific, some areas of South America, and certain areas in the Caribbean (such as the Dominican Republic and Haiti).
 Children who have not received this vaccine previously should do so.
 For those who have completed the primary vaccination series, a booster is not recommended.